mike-el/mike-el.github.io/README.md

  - XGBoost for predictive modelling

 ## Weather data cube
-Using the Met Office IRIS package, open a cube that contains many years worth of the Hadley sea surface temperature anomaly data, explore the dimensions and their ranges, select the most recent time slice, then visualise it using a color-brewer scale with coastlines displayed:
+Using the Met Office IRIS package, open a cube that contains many years worth of the Hadley sea surface temperature anomaly data, explore the dimensions and their ranges, select the most recent time slice, then visualise it using a color-brewer palette with coastlines displayed on a filled contour plot:

 ![](https://github.com/mike-el/mike-el.github.io/blob/main/images/hadley_last_slice.jpg)

+The data are in NetCDF format, which is a standard data format for climate data.

 ## Climate extremes
 Using a long time series of multi-dimensional weather station data, load into a dataframe, remove missing numbers and non-numeric identifiers (eg estimated data), classify each month of the time series as an outlier or not based on the K nearest neighbours clustering algorithm, then use the seaborn package to visualise the multi-dimensional data set with points labelled orange if they are classed as an outlier or not.